 A selective survey of the principal currents of economic growth and change in Latin America since the sixteenth century.
 Special attention given to the uneven formation of market economies, and to problems associated with colonialism and neo-colonialism; with international financial crises and adjustment; and with ideologically diverse models of development.
+(Also listed as ECON 3342.)
 Prerequisite: ECON 1311 and 1312